Aabishkar2/nepse-data/README.md

 The code through which the data were/are being collected resides on the `src/` folder.
 The code is written in `python3.8` and the required library is stored in `src/requirements.txt`

-If you want to run and collect the datasets by yourself then you can run the following command.
+If you want to collect the datasets by yourself then you can run the following command.

-Firstly, Just make sure you have `python3` installed.
+Firstly, Just make sure you have `python3` installed 😉.
 If not please find python3 installation procedure over [here](https://www.python.org/downloads/)

 ```bash
 # go into the src folder